Sttark/blind_control/hub/README.md

 - **Check status**: `sudo systemctl status blind_control_hub`
 - **View logs**: `sudo journalctl -u blind_control_hub`

+## Update Management

+The hub now includes tools for managing updates across all connected controllers:

+### Updating the Hub

+To update the hub itself:

+1. SSH into the hub Raspberry Pi
+2. Navigate to the hub directory: `cd /home/pi/blind_control/hub`
+3. Run the update script: `sudo ./update_hub.sh`

+The script will back up your configuration, update the code, and restore your configuration.

+### Updating All Controllers

+The hub can now update all connected controllers remotely:

+1. SSH into the hub Raspberry Pi
+2. Navigate to the hub directory: `cd /home/pi/blind_control/hub`
+3. Run the update all script: `sudo ./update_all_controllers.sh`
+4. Follow the prompts to select which controllers to update

+This requires SSH key-based authentication to be set up between the hub and all controllers.
+For detailed instructions, see the [Update Protocol Documentation](../UPDATE_PROTOCOL.md).

 ## Troubleshooting

 - If the hub interface is not accessible, ensure the service is running with `sudo systemctl status blind_control_hub`
 - If a controller is not accessible from the hub, verify that the URL is correct and that the controller is running
 - For mDNS resolution issues (using .local domains), ensure that Avahi/Bonjour is properly configured on your network
+- For update-related issues, refer to the [Update Protocol Documentation](../UPDATE_PROTOCOL.md#troubleshooting)